mgrabovsky/simurgh/README.md

 there is an absolutely minimal, core, dependently typed lambda calculus with lambda terms, Pi types and a single type universe `Set : Set`.

+## Directory structure

+-   `src/Simurgh` contains the language implementation
+    +   `Syntax.hs` defines the abstract syntax type, telescopes and functions for working with them
+    +   `Eval.hs` contains the evaluator with various reduction strategies
+    +   `Typing.hs` implements the bidirectional type checker and conversion rules
+    +   `Pretty.hs` has some facilities for pretty-printing the expressions of our core language
+    +   `Parser.hs` implements a Parsec-based parser for the core language
+-   the `app/` directory contains a simple REPL for evaluating and typing the expressions interactively
+-   `test/` contains a few very rudimentary tests of some of the components, currently the evaluator and parser

 ## Roadmap/Wishlist

 - [x] Modern library for binding syntax – [Unbound](https://hackage.haskell.org/package/unbound-generics)